Turboatom: Developments since 1991

 In 1998, Turboatom backed out of a plan to help Russia construct a NPP in Iran, following pressure from US president Bill Clinton.
 The multi-million dollar deal would have provided 25 to 30 percent of the factory's total output over five years, and the backing-out was thus regarded as a severe blow to the regional economy by 2000.

+In 2012 while visiting the site, then president Viktor Yanukovych called the company "Energoatom" instead of Turboatom three times during his visit.
+This is an example of a yanukism.

 American utility company Westinghouse Electric signed a memorandum of understanding (MOU) with Turboatom in 2017 in order to assist in the upgrading of Ukraine's 13 VVER-1000 reactors.
 Another MOU followed in 2018 with Japanese power and engineering company Toshiba Energy Systems & Solutions Corporation.

 At the end of July 2018, the company's specialists produced high-pressure cylinders CNT-1 to Armenian Nuclear Power Plant.

-In 2019 Energoatom and Turboatom signed a five year contract to modernise condensers and turbines at a number of Ukrainian nuclear power plants.
+In 2019 Energoatom and Turboatom signed a five-year contract to modernise condensers and turbines at a number of Ukrainian nuclear power plants.

 Privatization

+On 10 December 2010, the privatisation of Ukraine’s strategic enterprises was authorised, after which the Cypriot company Linfot Limited purchased a 15% stake in Turboatom.

 In 2017, the National Reforms Council floated the idea that Turboatom could be privatized.
 At that time, the state held a controlling stake of roughly 75 percent in the company, with Ukrainian Prime Minister Volodymyr Groysman arguing that the state should continue to control a stake of at least 51 percent after privatization.

 A governmental committee approved the transfer of the state's 75 percent stake into private hands in May 2018.
 However, the government terminated any privatization process of the company in 2019 by removing Turboatom from a list of companies cleared for privatization.